 Check your network traffic

 If someone is using your webcam to spy on you, they will have to send this data via your home router.
-If you log in to your router, you can see the rate that it is sending and receiving data at.
-Close all your apps and browser windows, so you are not using any data: If there is still a lot passing over the network, someone has compromised your computer.
+If you log in to your router (this skill may become useful if you ever decide to put a VPN on your router) you can see the rate at which it sends and receives data.
+Close all your apps and browser windows so you are not using any data.
+If there is still a lot passing over the network, someone has compromised your computer.

 This might not be due to your webcam, of course.
-You could be part of a botnet or have been compromised in a different way.
+You could be part of a botnet or have been compromised differently.
+But it’s a sign of something suspicious happening in the background.

 -